ZibingZhang/minesweeper-reduces-allsat/README.md

 Running the expression through a SAT-solver, we can see that $x_2$ and $x_4$ being assigned TRUE with everything else assigned FALSE is a satisfying assignment.

 TODO: talk about ALLSAT, how multiple solutions creates ambiguity, but how we can use number of solutions as a heuristic as to how to proceed in the game

+to elaborate, having multiple solutions indicates some level in ambiguity in the flag placement (unless in each solution the same tile is flagged). even if we have a case where in each solution the same tile is flagged, yes we can flag that tile, but that doesn't give us any additional information about the situation, since we could already deduce that that tile must be flagged (if that makes any sense)

+we want to first flag all sections where ALLSAT only has one solution (or same flag placement in all solutions), then run "obvious" strategies, then repeat.

+only in the case where we can go no futher, should we then start guessing using the ALLSAT solutions as a heuristic as to where to (guess) place flags it's pretty straightforward to prove that for some subset of games, we must eventually resolve to guessing to finish out the game (simple to construct a 50/50 scenario for the endgame)

+thus concludes our reduction, which is only the decision of making a move in a non-obvious scenario in minesweeper to solving ALLSAT it's important to realize that the "obvious" scenarios could also be "solved" using ALLSAT, but to do so is definitely overkill

 # Further Readings